ksevindik/ksevindik.github.io/_posts/2007-08-21-acegi-security-extensions-project.md

+---
+layout: post
-# Acegi Security Extensions Project
+title: Acegi Security Extensions Project
+author: Kenan Sevindik
+---
 `AcegiSecurityFramework` for Spring is a highly popular enterprise security framework for web applications.
 It provides many authentication and authorization features of very high quality.
 With the use of `Acegi`, it is now a practical reality to be able to add security features to your system from the ground up without any difficulty.